vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 # Version 0.5.0 (future release)

+* Improved error reporting when importing a names.csv file.
+This should help with debugging csv import errors

 * BUGFIX Issue #20: Don't switch to a summit2summit log if we're in chaser mode.

 * Issue #14: We now use the Cordova save dialog plugin to allow the user to choose